nsbgn/thumbledore/README.md

     assumptions about the programs you will be running.
 That is, all modifiers should still stack in an intuitive and consistent way, and no reasonable shortcut should be impossible or cumbersome to type.
+-   **Good feeling.** Muscle memory, semantic clustering, and symmetry are all taken into consideration --- but having often-used keys *feel* good is the most important.
--   **No homerow mods.** While typing at speed, keypresses will often overlap, which means that any attempted overload of alpha keys must resort to timeouts.
+-   **No homerow mods.** While typing at speed, keypresses will often overlap, which means that any attempt at overloading alpha keys must resort to timeouts.
 This introduces [visual delay][pftwp] and can cause misfiring.
-There are [ways][urob] to mitigate it and train yourself to work with it, but I have not made that sacrifice here.
+There are [ways][urob] to mitigate this and train yourself to work with it, but I have not made that sacrifice here.
 -   **Overloading is used sparingly.** Even on non-alpha keys, overloading has the above downsides, albeit to a lesser degree.
-    Therefore, only *one* key has been overloaded: <kbd>Esc</kbd> accesses a layer when held. <!-- This is considered safe because the key is not associated with a modifier, and the `esc` is only registered when the tap is shorter than *x* milliseconds. -->
+    Therefore, only *one* key has been overloaded: <kbd>Esc</kbd> accesses a layer when held.
+This is considered safe because `Esc` tends to punctuate a keystroke and a misfire is not catastrophic.
+    The `Esc` is only registered when the tap is short.

 ## Symbols